Table of Contents

-- A natural or unnatural disaster (i.e., avalanche, fire, earthquake, lighting, terrorist attack, infectious disease, other serious events) that occurs during a GTSSF event that may involve or have an impact on GTSSF athletes, volunteers, staff.
+- A natural or unnatural disaster (i.e., avalanche, fire, earthquake, lighting, terrorist attack, pandemic, other serious events) that occurs during a GTSSF event that may involve or have an impact on GTSSF athletes, volunteers, staff.

-- All internal primary contacts (including the board of directors, the executive director and relevant head coaches) will be contacted by the executive director or the chair of the board by email/phone and informed of the critical incident.
+- All internal primary contacts (executive committee of the board and head coaches involved with the incident) will be contacted by the executive director or the board chair by email/phone and informed of the critical incident.

-- There will be one spokesperson designated by the executive director or chair of the board for all external media communications, and all other personnel need to defer to that person.
+- There will be one spokesperson designated by the executive director or board chair for all external media communications, and all other personnel must defer to that person.

 Other non-critical, but important, communications will be handled as follows:

-- If there is a breach of the Code of Conduct by an athlete resulting in disciplinary action, the head coach of the athlete involved will send a confidential email or communication to the executive director and all appropriate personnel explaining the incident.
+- If there is a breach of the Code of Conduct by an athlete resulting in disciplinary action, the head coach of the athlete involved will send a confidential email or communication to the executive director or the Personnel Committee of the board.